manggsteee/ml_algorithms_in_Python/README.md

-# Machine-Learning-In-Python
+# AI-In-Python
-Machine learning in python
+AI in python